vjumpkung/kohya_ss/README.md

 #### Manual installation

+(untest with this fork)

 To install the necessary components for Runpod and run kohya_ss, follow these steps:

-1. Select the Runpod pytorch 2.2.0 template.
+1. Select the Runpod pytorch 2.4.0 with CUDA 12.4 template.
 This is important.
 Other templates may not work.

 2. SSH into the Runpod.